satchafunkilus/iobroker.rmb-bhkw/README.md

 ## Changelog
+### **WORK IN PROGRESS**
+* Missing dependencies for chromium are now installed automatically, therefore internal browser should also work in docker container
+* Added random delay in polling of data to prevent DDoS on RMB servers
+* Code cleanup
+* Fixed icon paths
+* Added english readme section

 ### 1.0.3 (2022-04-16)
 * Improved handling of errors (Adapter does no longer pull data when server is offline, leading to empty/null states)